sophieschuettler/ET_course_project_gender-bias/README.md

 │
 ├── report           <- Report PDF
 |
-├── presentation     <- Final presentation slides (PDFs; optionally also .pptx etc)
+├── presentation     <- Final presentation slides (PDF and .pptx)
 |
 ├── _research        <- WIP scripts, code, notes, comments,
-│                       to-dos and anything in a preliminary state.
+│
 │
 ├── plots            <- All exported plots go here, best in date folders.
 |                       Note that to ensure reproducibility it is required that all plots can be